EllieThurlwell/project-1/README.md

 ### Bugs

 -   Pages and linked sections begin at the top of the viewport and are therefore hidden behind the fixed header.
-    - fixed by creating the section-break class and setting it's size to the same as the header.
+    - fixed by creating the section-padding class and setting it's size to clear the header.
 -   When completing the form element and clicking the 'Check Answers' button for the first time the site reloads.
 Any time after this the button correctly displays the modal box.
     - fixed by wrapping the button in a parent div.
 -   Image in 'Where Is She?' section becomes distorted on iPad screensize.